Quantifying Data Augmentation for LiDAR based 3D Object Detection: Related Work

-First, we would like to mention PointNet~\cite{PointNet}.
-PointNet laid the foundations for many applications, not just for 3D Object Detection.
-Their work can also be applied to point cloud Classification, Part Segmentation and Semantic Segmentation.
-The main reason their work is so applicable to multiple domains is because its architecture is relatively lightweight, yet highly efficient and effective, it can process up to one million points per second.

-VoteNet~\cite{VoteNet} is a more recent work, that has not proven itself yet on an automotive dataset, but showed promising results on two indoor scene understanding datasets, ScanNet~\cite{ScanNet} and SUN~RGB-D~\cite{SUN}.
-VoteNet is an end-to-end 3D Object Detection network based on a synergy of deep point set networks and Hough Voting which does not rely on any kind of anchors.

-PointRCNN~\cite{PointRCNN} is another recent work, which also does not need to utilize any anchors.
-It is a two-stage architecture, where the first stage generates 3D bounding box proposals from a raw point cloud in a bottom-up manner and the second stage refines the 3D bounding box proposals in a canonical representation.
+Shi \etal achieved several recent milestones in 3D Object Detection.
+PointRCNN~\cite{PointRCNN} is a two-stage architecture, where the first stage generates 3D bounding box proposals from a point cloud in a bottom-up manner and the second stage refines these 3D bounding box proposals in a canonical fashion.
+Part-A$^2$~\cite{PartA2} is part-aware in a sense that the network takes into account which part of the object a point belongs to.
+It leverages these intra-object part locations and can thereby achieve better results.
+PV-RCNN~\cite{PV-RCNN} and it's successor PV-RCNN++~\cite{shi2021pvrcnn} are the latest of their works that simultaneously process (coarse) voxels and the raw points of the point cloud at the same time.